Mining Forgery Traces from Reconstruction Error: A Weakly Supervised Framework for Multimodal Deepfake Temporal Localization: Related Works

 \subsection{Mask Autoencoder}

-Originating from the image domain, MAE \cite{he2022masked} revolutionized self-supervised learning via a ``mask-and-reconstruct" paradigm.
+Originating from the image domain, MAE \cite{he2022masked} revolutionized self-supervised representation learning via a ``mask and reconstruct" paradigm.
 This success was subsequently extended to the audio/video domain with VideoMAE \cite{tong2022videomae, huang2022masked}.
 Distinct from traditional Autoencoders (AE) or Variational Autoencoders (VAE) that primarily focus on compressing and restoring global representations, VideoMAE can fully utilize the temporal correlation between video frames to reconstruct the masked areas from adjacent frames.
 This compels the model to learn robust temporal continuity.
-Given that forgeries inherently disrupt such consistency, a VideoMAE trained exclusively on authentic data will fail to accurately reconstruct manipulated segments, thereby yielding the significant reconstruction errors that can serve as forgery indicators.
+Given that modern deepfake manipulations (such as face-swapping or lip-syncing) inherently disrupt this delicate spatiotemporal consistency, they introduce imperceptible structural artifacts and temporal jitters.
+Consequently, a VideoMAE trained exclusively on authentic, unmanipulated data becomes an expert in the "intrinsic regularities" of real content.
+When encountering manipulated segments, the model struggles to accurately infer the forged patches from the surrounding authentic context, thereby yielding pronounced and localized reconstruction errors.
+These errors naturally serve as highly sensitive, unsupervised forgery indicators.

 However, applying VideoMAE to weakly supervised multimodal deepfake temporal localization remains a challenging and unexplored direction.
 Direct application of standard VideoMAE is insufficient, as it lacks multimodal fusion and cannot effectively translate reconstruction errors into temporal localization.
 Our work fills this gap by redesigning VideoMAE into a dual-stream module that amplifies forgery traces to guide localization under weak supervision.